-Hilary Nkulu is South African and lives in Pretoria, Gauteng Province where she is establishing ASAP’s new South African office.
+Hilary Nkulu is South African and lives in Pretoria, Gauteng Province where she has recently established ASAP’s new South African office.
 Hilary is a highly skilled manager in the development sector working particularly on gender-based violence, HIV and other public health issues.